jony371400/Project-ModernUI-App/Readme.md

-# This Project is about howto design a Modern UI with WPF
+# This Project is about how to design a Modern UI with WPF
 ```
 Have Fun ~~~
 ```